Member, Nova Scotia Registered Music Teachers Association

 Growing up in Hantsport N.S., Elizabeth Sircom pursued studies in both cello and piano through the Royal Conservatory and engaged in choral singing whenever the opportunity arose (school and church choirs, musicals, and the University of King’s College chapel choir under David and Helen Buley).
 She was a cellist in the Nova Scotia Youth Orchestra under Robert Raines.
 Her studies of languages and Fine Arts took her to Paris and then to Le Havre, Normandy, where she married and spent 20 years working as a professional artist and art teacher.

 In 2012 she decided to make more time for music in her life and spent a year at the Le Havre Conservatory of Music and Dance (Conservatoire Arthur Honegger), studying cello and playing in a chamber orchestra.
 She returned to live in Nova Scotia in 2013 and, while continuing to work in the visual arts, took up studies in cello and cello pedagogy, string methods and chamber music, with Dr. Christoph Both at the Acadia University School of Music.
-She plays regularly with the Acadia University Orchestra and since 2014 has been the cello instructor for the HCYO strings program at Horton High School.
-She will be cello instructor and outreach coordinator for this program under its new name of Acadia Regional Youth Orchestra (ARYO), located at Festival Theatre in Wolfville from September 2018, under the direction of Dr. Gillian Smith.
+She plays regularly with the Acadia University Orchestra and from 2014 to 2018 was the cello instructor for the HCYO strings program at Horton High School.
+She was cello instructor and outreach coordinator for this program under its new name of Acadia Regional Youth Orchestra (ARYO), located at Festival Theatre in Wolfville durng the 2018/19 season and will be the Program Director for the 2019/20 season.

 Instructor, ARYO Fiddle Group